isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningSnakemakeWithBam.rst

 ==========================================================
-Running Snakemake pipeline on public Bam file from ISB-CGC
+Running SNAKEMAKE pipeline on public Bam file from ISB-CGC
 ==========================================================